Excel-projects/Excel-Timesheet/README.md

 This Add-In is used to produce a timesheet file with functionality to import your Google Timeline.

 TODO: convert to .NET project and write up details of controls
+* Tested on Windows 7 / Excel 2016

 The most complete version is VBA.
 <a href="https://github.com/Office-projects/Excel-Timesheet/issues" target="_blank">